Nobody died. I

 the two seem to fit well together,

-in my line of thinking, as you can
+in my line of thinking, and

-this for quite a while now.
+for quite a while now.